Top 5 Best Rowing Machine Reviews for 2016

 - Water-resistant rowers are the newest craze.
 They’re expensive, but best simulate the rowing experience and provide the most benefit because the paddles are actually in a water tank.

-We’ve checked out all of them, and here’s our list of the top 5 best rowing machines for home workouts.
+GroomNStyle have checked out all of them, and compiled this list of the top 5 best rowing machines for home workouts.

 If you are just starting your investigation you might want to read our Rowing Maching Buying Guide.

-Anyone familiar with fitness equipment knows the name Concept 2, because it’s well-known for reliability and outstanding workmanship.
+Anyone familiar with fitness equipment would have heard of Concept 2, because it’s well-known for reliability and outstanding workmanship.
 This Concept2 rower is used by most professional rowers and is in many professional gyms, but it is also the perfect choice for home workouts.
 It’s an air-resistant model but with a nice addition: a flywheel which is designed to cut down on the amount of noise air-resistant rowers usually generate.
 There’s also nickel-plating on most of the areas which experience heavy friction, cutting down on maintenance requirements.

 You can select how arduous you want your full body workout to be with the Concept2 rower.
 But once you’re comfortable with the machine and ready to go full out, it’s possible to create as much resistance as you’d feel when rowing a real boat – pushing your arms, abdomen, thighs and legs to the max.
 It’ll even help with your posture.